adithya-s-k/omniparse/README.md

 - `url`: The URL of the website to parse
 </details>

-## Coming Soon
+## Coming Soon/ RoadMap
+🦙 LlamaIndex | Langchain | Haystack integrations coming soon
 📚 Batch processing data
 ⭐ Dynamic chunking and structured data extraction based on specified Schema
 🛠️ One magic API: just feed in your file prompt what you want, and we will take care of the rest
 🔧 Dynamic model selection and support for external APIs
 📄 Batch processing for handling multiple files at once
-🦙 New open-source model to replace Surya OCR and Marker
+📦 New open-source model to replace Surya OCR and Marker

 **Final goal**: replace all the different models currently being used with a single MultiModel Model to parse any type of data and get the data you need.